Lyn Paul website gif. Lyn Paul website banner.

 Publication date: September 2003

 A pocket-sized pop trivia book that gives a brief nod in the direction of the New Seekers (page 329).
-The last section, The Final Countdown, makes an interesting link between the group's 1971 single I'd Like To Teach The World To Sing and the Kinks' 1970 hit Lola.
+The last section, The Final Countdown, makes an interesting link between the group's 1971 single I'd Like To Teach The World To Sing and The Kinks' 1970 hit Lola.
 Although the New Seekers' hit was easily identifiable as the tune from a Coca-Cola commercial, it was the lyrics of the latter which mentioned the drink by name, necessitating a change to "cherry cola" to prevent the song from being banned by the BBC!

 The New Seekers also get a mention in the profile of singer-songwriter Melanie (page 142).